byteark/byteark-stream-resumable-upload-nodejs-example/README.md

 npm install --save axios mime-type tus-js-client @sinclair/typebox
 ```

-3. Using `StreamService` class just like the sample code in `src/index.ts`.
+3. Using `ByteArkStreamService` class just like the sample code in `src/index.ts`.

 ```ts
 const streamService = new ByteArkStreamService({